mlshehab/mlshehab.github.io/_pages/about.md

 ## Welcome !

 I'm Mohamad Louai Shehab, a 4th year Ph.D student in the Robotics Department at the University of Micihgan.
 I'm fortunate to be advised by Prof. [Necmiye Ozay](https://web.eecs.umich.edu/~necmiye/).
-My research interest broadly span Inverse Reinforcement Learning and learning finite state machines from behaviors.
+My research interests broadly span Inverse Reinforcement Learning and learning finite state machines (reward machines) from observed optimal behaviors.

 ### Bio